 “Treating rosacea can be difficult because every case is so different,” says Senior Clinician Kirsten Tiplady.
 During a flareup, she explains, symptoms can vary greatly between people, so you may have any one (or more) of the following symptoms; redness, blotchy skin, irritation, itching, burning sensation, dryness, flakiness, pimples and/or mild swelling.

 You may read on one website that Vitamin B3 (Niacinamide) can help soothe rosacea, while other experts will advise against going anywhere near it during a flareup.
 This is because Vitamin B may be soothing for some people with rosacea but irritating for others.
 “You really have to treat each person differently,” says Kirsten.

 Essentially, rosacea is an inflammatory condition, so caring for it means bringing the inflammation down in a way that works for your skin.
 Kirsten advises that you should keep your skincare simple during a flareup.
 Use a gentle cleanser and a soothing moisturiser, and don’t exfoliate too often.
 Products with aloe vera can be soothing, but you have to be careful as some aloe gels you purchase at the pharmacy contain potentially inflammatory ingredients like alcohol.

 Rosacea has also been linked to gut health, which is known to influence inflammation elsewhere in the body.
-Rachael and Kirsten often discuss diet and probiotics with their patients.
+Ann-Marie Kennedy and Kirsten often discuss diet and probiotics with their patients.
 Foods with omega-3 fatty acids can help reduce inflammation in the body, including flaxseeds, salmon or anything rich in zinc (such as pumpkin seeds or kale).

 Foods that have anti-inflammatory properties include asparagus, blueberries, cauliflower, celery, cucumber, grapes, nuts, turmeric and leafy greens.